 The removable insert can also be used alone as a top hat potty.
 This is especially helpful during the newborn phase and for nighttime EC.
 Hold the potty insert securely between your legs and then hold your baby over the insert.
 For pottying while breastfeeding, it works well to hold your baby in the cradle hold with one arm and use the other hand to hold the potty insert below your baby's bottom.
 Tilt the front of the insert (with the splash guard) up for boys!

-We have used the BabyBjorn Smart Potty with my son since he started EC at one-month-old.
-Now that he is three-years-old and has reached potty independence, he still uses the BabyBjorn Smart Potty for pooping.
-Afterwards, he dumps it in the toilet, rinses the potty with the toilet sprayer, and flushes the toilet.
-He prefers to stand to pee into the big toilet and squat to poop in the small potty, which is more ergonomic.
+My son used the BabyBjorn Smart Potty since he started EC at one-month-old.
+Even when he was three-years-old and potty independent, he still liked to use it for pooping.
+He would dump it in the toilet, rinse the potty with the toilet sprayer, and flush the toilet.
+He preferred to stand to pee into the big toilet and squat to poop in the small potty, which is more ergonomic.

 When I asked other EC'ing parents which was their favorite potty, the second most popular response was the high-backed BabyBjorn Potty Chair.
 This model is not my favorite, since it is wider and also higher off the ground, making it harder for the baby to firmly plant their feet on the floor.

 The Ikea Lilla Potty, which many refer to as "the little green potty" is an economical option, especially if you are near an Ikea store.
 The Lilla Potty is a nice small size for babies.
-The main difference from the BabyBjorn Smart Potty is that the Ikea Lilla Potty is one solid piece.
-When it's time to dump and rinse the potty, you will need to take the entire Lilla Potty along to clean it.
+It is one solid piece, so when it's time to dump and rinse the potty, you will need to take the entire Lilla Potty along to clean it.